 Implement a Recurring Penetration Testing Program to ensure you are testing throughout the year for any changes in your environment.

 We often equate pen testing with port testing.
 While probing ports is still important, a thorough pen test should test other components such as credential encryption, error message and email filter testing.

 Your external facing web applications are almost a separate complex entity within your network.
 For many companies today, their web applications are the heart and soul of their business.
 Testing the effectiveness of your web application firewalls is mandatory today.
 Make sure that the team conducting the test is familiar with the OWASP published security risks.

-Gartner predicts that IoT devices will reach 20.4 billion worldwide by 2020.
+Gartner predicts that Internet of Things (IoT) devices will reach 20.4 billion worldwide by 2020.
 IoT is expected to gain a ubiquitous presence in several industries such as healthcare this year.
-Unfortunately, IoT devices are a hot target for hackers as they are usually the weak link in your security chain.
+Unfortunately, IoT devices are a hot target for hackers as they are usually the weak link in your security supply chain.